nuxeo-archives/org.eclipse.ecr/README.md

 or Record Management applications, Web Content Management applications, or simply business-specific applications.

-You can read more about on http://www.eclipse.org/proposals/rt.ecr/
+You can read more about the proposal on <http://www.eclipse.org/proposals/rt.ecr/>

 ## How to build and run

-This project is build using maven tycho.
+This project is build using [maven tycho](http://tycho.sonatype.org/).
 The only requirement is to use the 3.0.3 version of maven.
 We used to isolate the tycho build from others using a dedicated local m2 repository.
 For building the p2 repository you have to invoke the following command line: